EzraWeller/pact/README.md

 Like in prisoner's dilemma, "no" is the dominant strategy for both parties if they are uncoordinated / don't trust each other.
 If they do trust each other, as two parties in a functional partnership ought to, then "yes-yes" is optimal.

 Since this is Ethereum, all pact records are public, and a given entity's pact record can grant insight into the quality of their work and behavior in the past.

+A version that uses ERC20s or other assets instead of or in addition to ETH is possible (as long as the total assets in each payout scenario = total deposits, it works).

 ## Why
 Two main use cases: